MatAtBread/nodent/README.md

 Changelog
 =========

-05Jan15: Fix error when http is used with autoProtocol option and a string URL, as opposed to a Node URL object.
+06Jan15: Fix error when http is used with autoProtocol option

 17Jun14: Announcing ApiPublisher - Nodent for Networks.
 Call your Nodent async-functions from anywhere! [https://www.npmjs.org/package/apipublisher]